 The shell scheme available at Craft In Focus events consists of grey, fabric covered panels which provide a backdrop to your work and divides you from neighbouring stands.
 The fabric is nylon loop Velcro compatible.
 Graphics and light work can be attached using Velcro.
 Exhibitors are not permitted to use any kind of nails or screws in the shell scheme.
 Heavy work should be hung from the top using wide style picture hooks (sold for use with dado rails), or "S" hooks with at least 30 mm bend.
-Panels are 2 m or 2.1 m high x 30 mm and 34 mm thickness.
+Panels are 2.1 m high x 35 mm thick.